mullerjk/stripeCodeigniter/README.md

 # Welcome to Stripe + Codeigniter

 Hi!
-I'm probably your first interaction with Codeigniter and Stripe, happy to se you, this repo only demonstrate how to connect and realize a transaction, it's **not ready for production uses.**
+I'm probably your first interaction with Codeigniter and Stripe, happy to se you, this repo only demonstrates how to connect and realize a transaction, it's **not ready for production uses.**

 ## Requeriments

- 1. Clone this repository
+ 1. *Clone this repository*

 You will need to have git installed in your pc, then.

     git clone https://github.com/mullerjk/stripeCodeigniter.git

- 2. Installing CodeIgniter
+ 2. *Installing CodeIgniter*

-We need a version 3 of Codeigniter in this project, follow this link. https://codeigniter.com/userguide3/installation/index.html Install codeigniter inside your stripeCodeigniter folder.
+We need a version 3 of Codeigniter in this project, follow this link.

+https://codeigniter.com/userguide3/installation/index.html

+Install codeigniter inside your stripeCodeigniter folder.

 ## Create Your Stripe keys

-That was my first time integrating with **stripe**, and I cant tell you, that the documentation are very powerfull and easy to understood, this integration worked like a charm.
+That was my first time dealing with **stripe**, and I cant tell you, the documentation are very powerfull and easy to understood, this integration worked like a charm.

 I will let you with a tutorial, of how to generate your keys.